Wages and labour costs

 Policymakers have focused on tackling poverty and social exclusion through encouraging people (back) into work.
 However, the group of ‘low wage workers’ or the ‘working poor’ has entered policy debates: indeed, the wide disparity in earnings within the EU has left some 12.1 % of employed persons at-risk-of-poverty or social exclusion and therefore facing considerable difficulties in order to maintain a set of minimum living standards.

 The EU seeks to promote equal opportunities implying progressive elimination of the gender pay gap.
 Article 157(1) of the Treaty on the functioning of the European Union (TFEU) sets out the principle of equal pay for male and female workers for equal work or work of equal value, and Article 157(3) provides the legal basis for legislation on the equal treatment of men and women in employment matters.
-The strategy for equality between women and men (2010-2015) was adopted by the European Commission in September 2010.
-This builds on the experience of a roadmap (COM(2006) 92 final) that was developed for the period 2006-2010 and aims to be a comprehensive framework which will commit the European Commission to promote gender equality in all of its policies.
+The strategy for equality between women and men (2010–2015) was adopted by the European Commission in September 2010.
+This builds on the experience of a roadmap (COM(2006) 92 final) that was developed for the period 2006–10 and aims to be a comprehensive framework which will commit the European Commission to promote gender equality in all of its policies.
 The strategy highlights the contribution of gender equality to economic growth and sustainable development, and supports the implementation of the gender equality dimension of the Europe 2020 strategy.
-With this in mind, the EU launched equal pay day on 5 March 2011.
+With this in mind, the EU launched the first European equal pay day on 5 March 2011.
 This date was chosen for a particular reason, as in order to match the average annual earnings of a man, a woman would need to work slightly more than two additional months (through to 5 March of the following year) in order to receive the same amount of pay as a man.

 - Earnings statistics